 ~ WEBINAR ~

-Please join NASPGHAN and the NASPGHAN Foundation for a live one-hour CME webinar on the latest scientific information regarding Controversies of Fatty Liver Disease.
+Please join NASPGHAN and the NASPGHAN Foundation for an on-demand one-hour CME webinar on the latest scientific information regarding Controversies of Nonalcoholic Fatty Liver Disease.
 The webinar will be archived on the NASPGHAN Foundation website following the program.
-NASPGHAN designates this educational activity for a maximum of 1.25 AMA PRA Category 1 CME Credits.™

 Expiration Date: April 23, 2016

 © 2013 NASPGHAN and NASPGHAN Foundation

 This educational activity is supported by an independent medical education grant from Synageva BioPharma.

 Please review the following information, scroll down to the bottom of the page and click on the "Register" link .
 After registering, you will receive an e-mail with the webinar link.